Ukrainian Boeing passenger plane crashes near Tehran: Iranian media | DW | 08.01.2020

 "After taking off from Imam Khomeini international airport it crashed between Parand and Shahriar," Jafarzadeh said.
 "An investigation team from the national aviation department was dispatched to the location after the news was announced.''

-According to FlightRadar24, flight data from Imam Khomeini International Airport showed that a Ukrainian 737-800 flown by Ukraine International Airlines took off Wednesday morning, then stopped sending data almost immediately afterward.
+According to air tracking service FlightRadar24, flight data from Imam Khomeini International Airport showed that a Ukrainian 737-800 flown by Ukraine International Airlines took off Wednesday morning, then stopped sending data almost immediately afterward.

 The Boeing plane had left Tehran bound for Kyiv, Iran's Isna news agency said, adding that 10 ambulances were sent to the crash site.